 How do you treat AMD?

-Unfortunately there is no cure for AMD, and because the peripheral (side) vision isn’t affected, glasses cannot correct the blurred central vision.
+Unfortunately, there is currently no cure for AMD, and because the peripheral (side) vision isn’t affected, glasses cannot correct the blurred central vision.
 However, there are a few treatments available for each type.

 Treatments for Dry AMD